alxlit/autoclave/README.md

 simple, convenient API that builds upon existing, proven libraries such as [OWASP][owasp]'s [JSON Sanitizer][owasp-json] and [HTML Sanitizer][owasp-html].

+Since JSON Sanitizer isn't provided by any repository I know of, its source is included locally, unmodified, in `src/java/com/google/json`.

 ## Installation

 ```clj